krukgit/rails_chef_template/README.md

 * `knife[:aws_credential_file]` - Path to your AWS credentials
 * `knife[:region]` - Your default AWS region
 * `knife[:secret_file]` - data bag secret path

+If your project has more than one maintainer, copy the file to .chef/knife.rb.example and add .chef/knife.rb to your project's .gitignore

 Update cookbook attributes
 ----------------------